pauljeter/pauljeter-astro/src/content/blog/create-a-fabric-patch-stitching-social-media-icon-quickly-with-photoshop.md

 heroImage: "/images/fabric-patch-stitching-social-media-icons.jpg"
 ---

 Have you ever wanted the social icons on your site to be unique?
-Or do you want your social media icons to match the theme of your unique website or blog but just can’t find any that are just right?
+Or do you want your social media icons to match the theme of your unique website or blog but just can't find any that are just right?
 With so many free and paid for social media icon sets out there, I can normally find one that works, but sometimes you will need to create one from scratch.

-In today’s tutorial, I will show you how to create a fabric patch stitching style social media icon set in Photoshop.
+In today's tutorial, I will show you how to create a fabric patch stitching style social media icon set in Photoshop.
 In addition, I have included the Fabric Patch Stitching Style Social Media Icon Set download for free.
-So let’s get started.
+So let's get started.

 Well, before we get started, download the [Free Vector Social Media Icons Set](/free-vector-social-media-icons-set/ "Free Vector Social Media Icons Set").
 There is no sense in reinventing the wheel.
 What we will be doing today is creating the actual icon buttons.
-Graphic Design Junction has already created the vector logos for the buttons, so we don’t have to spend time creating them today.
+Graphic Design Junction has already created the vector logos for the buttons, so we don't have to spend time creating them today.
 These are the vector logos that I use for all of my social media icons.
 To use these .svg vector files in Photoshop, first open the file in Illustrator and convert to .eps.

 ## Step 1: Set up the Photoshop Canvas

-I like to create the icons larger than the final product will be, to have greater detail to work with, and then resize them when I’m done.
-So, create a new canvas that’s 1000px x 1000px.
+I like to create the icons larger than the final product will be, to have greater detail to work with, and then resize them when I'm done.
+So, create a new canvas that's 1000px x 1000px.
 Set up Photoshop guides (cmd + opt + ‘ /ctrl + opt + ‘) at 50px and 950px, vertically and horizontally for the outer edge of the icon, and 500px vertically and horizontally to help snap to the center of the icon.
 I also added a black to grey gradient to the background layer, just to make it easier to see my work.

 ![photoshop patch style social media icon tutorial step one](/images/photoshop-patch-style-social-media-icon-tutorial-step-one.png)